From food to extracurriculars, Riona Sheik loves to try new things, which came from her years of traveling.

 Sheik went on to intern for two congresswomen, Judy Chu and Linda Sánchez, immersing herself in the political world.

-When there wasn’t a newspaper at her school, Sheik began to write for the Los Angeles Times High School Insider, where she is now a summer intern.
-While she always liked writing, it wasn’t until recently that she got into writing journalism.
+Because there was no newspaper at her school, Sheik began to write for the L.A.
+Times High School Insider.
+Although she always liked writing, it wasn’t until recently that she got into journalism.

-“She started writing a lot when she was a second or third grader,” her father Sheik Moinuddin said.
+“She started writing a lot when she was a second or third-grader,” said her father Sheik Moinuddin.
 “It was something she always liked.
 She would write for classes and for herself.”

-Sheik is now the founder and editor-in-chief of her school’s first newspaper.
-It’s evident that without opening herself up to new places and experiences, she may have never found the things she cares deeply about.
+Sheik is the founder and editor-in-chief of her school’s first newspaper.
+Without opening herself up to new places and experiences, she said she may have never found the things she cares deeply about.